 Case Name: Milewski v.
 Town of Dover

 Type of Case: Fourth Amendment, PropertyTax

 Court: Racine County Circuit Court; District II Court of Appeals; Wisconsin Supreme Court

 Filed On: July 23, 2014

-Current Status: Wisconsin Supreme Court ruled statutes stripping owners of appeal rights if they refuse to consent to an interior search of their home unconstitutional; case remanded to circuit court for challenge to assessed value
+Current Status: Wisconsin Supreme Court declared statutes stripping owners of appeal rights if they refuse to consent to an interior search of their home unconstitutional

 Government officials are prohibited from entering your home and searching it without your permission – that’s a bedrock principle of the Fourth Amendment.
 As a corollary, government cannot punish people who choose to exercise that constitutional right.
 Yet that’s exactly what the Town of Dover, in Racine County, did.